nrfconnect/sdk-nrf/doc/nrf/libraries/caf/caf_overview.rst

 =====================

 As part of your application, you can add your own custom modules.
-These modules can communicate using Event Manager's events.
+These modules can communicate using Application Event Manager's events.
 However, if you want to add custom modules that communicate with CAF modules using CAF events, you must make sure that they meet the following requirements:

-* A custom module must register as Event Manager's listener and subscribe for CAF events that should be handled by that custom module.
+* A custom module must register as Application Event Manager's listener and subscribe for CAF events that should be handled by that custom module.
-  You can subscribe for a CAF event in the same way as you subscribe for any other Event Manager event.
+  You can subscribe for a CAF event in the same way as you subscribe for any other Application Event Manager event.
-  See the :ref:`event_manager_register_module_as_listener` documentation for instructions about how to configure this.
+  See the :ref:`app_evt_mgr_register_module_as_listener` documentation for instructions about how to configure this.
 * The module must work with :c:struct:`module_state_event`.
   It must submit it and react to it.